-- A reduction of 2.5 FTE will result in those people that lose their jobs and their families leaving Manitouwadge to find employment.
+- This option would result in 2.5 FTE reduction of staff with those people that lose their jobs and their families leaving Manitouwadge to find employment.
 This will result in fewer people available to participate is local service clubs, organized activities and social opportunities. - Any loss of employment opportunities that results in families leaving the community would have a negative impact on the Township's tax base. - Any reduction in employment in Manitouwadge will have a negative impact on the population which will negatively impact local businesses, Community events and social opportunities.